blawson69/DoorMaster/README.md

 ## Switches

 Switches are optional tokens that enable operation of the door from a remote location, be it across the room or down a hallway.
-Select a graphic you wish to use for the switch and name it "Switch".
+Select a graphic you wish to use for the Switch and name it "Switch".
 If you want to hide your Switch until a later time - it is concealed or otherwise hidden - put "Hidden" in the first Bar 1 field of the Switch token.
 The [Status window](#door-status) will provide a link for revealing the Switch.

 If you want to have an "on/off" effect for your Switch, provide a second token named "Switch2".
-When the switch is used on an Unlocked door, DoorMaster will toggle between the two switch tokens.
+When the Switch is used on an Unlocked door, DoorMaster will toggle between the two Switch tokens.

 ## Keyed Doors

 Doors can have "keys" to unlock them.
 These are passphrases - passwords or sentences - that you provide.
 To create such a door, use "Keyed" as the door [State](#door-states) during [door creation](#door-creation) and enter the passphrase you wish to use in the first Bar 3 box.
 Upon creation, the door will be Locked and you will have the following additional functionality in the [Status window](#door-status):
 - The ability to manually enable the use of a "Key" token action button.
 This button lets players enter a passphrase in an attempt to unlock the door.
 Until enabled, the door will only have the usual [token action buttons](#doormaster-characters) available.
 If a [Lock token](#lock-tokens) is being used, the "Key" button will appear there instead.
 - The passphrase will be displayed, which you can change at any time.
 - You can choose to remove the "Key" token action whenever the door is unlocked with the proper passphrase.
-By default this "Key Reset" function is OFF, allowing players to *lock* the door with the passphrase as well.
+By default this "Key Reset" function is OFF, allowing players to *re-lock* the door with the passphrase as well.
+- You can set the door to [automatically open](#auto-open) when the correct passphrase.

 Passphrases are case-sensitive by default and should be alphanumeric.
 You may use punctuation and spaces, but avoid characters used in URLs (colons, forward slashes, etc.).
 Passphrases do not have to be unique, but remember that entering a non-unique passphrase on one door will _not_ unlock other doors with the same passphrase.
 You can turn off case sensitivity in the Status window.